 - 1. Execute objectives of the sport as outlined by the head coach. - 2.
 Instruct athletes in fundamentals, strategy, and training. - 3.
 Assume supervision and control of student athletes as assigned. - 4.
-Execute all responsibilities as designated by the head coach.

-- 5. By presence at all practices, games, and trips, provide assistance and guidance for individual participants. - 6.
+Execute all responsibilities as designated by the head coach. - 5.
+By presence at all practices, games, and trips, provide assistance and guidance for individual participants. - 6.
 Maintain the discipline philosophy as outlined by the head coach. - 7.
-Execute scouting assignments as directed by the head coach. - 8.
 Assist in the implementation of appropriate conditioning and weight program.